-M.A., Bushnell University B.A., Bushnell University Primary Responsibilities: Provide leadership and oversight to the …
+M.A., Bushnell University B.A., Bushnell University Primary Responsibilities: Provide leadership and oversight to the Center for Career & Academic Resources, which includes …

 Disability is defined by the ADA as “a physical or mental impairment that substantially limits one or more of the major life activities, a record of such an impairment or being regarded as having such an impairment.”